MarkHershey/arxiv-dl/README.md

 [![](https://img.shields.io/badge/license-MIT-blue)](https://github.com/MarkHershey/arxiv-dl/blob/master/LICENSE)
 [![](https://img.shields.io/badge/code%20style-black-black)](https://github.com/psf/black)

+_Disclaimer: This is a highly-opinionated CLI tool for downloading papers.
+It is designed to be easy to use.
+Obviously, not an official project._

 ## Features

 -   Download papers from `arXiv.org` via simple command line interface.
 -   Support downloading speedup by using [aria2c](https://aria2.github.io/).
+-   Automatically maintain a local list of downloaded papers.
 -   Retrieve the paper's metadata and citation:
     -   Paper Title
     -   Authors